nllz/IRTF-HRPC/draft-political.md

 agreement through the development of common rules is a form of global governance {{Nadvi}}.
 Standards are among the mechanisms by which this governance is achieved.
 Conformance to certain standards is often a basic condition of participation in international trade and communication, so there are strong economic and political incentives to conform, even in the absence of legal requirements {{Russell}}. {{RogersEden}} argue:
     As unequal participants compete to define standards, technological compromises emerge, which add complexity to standards.
 For instance, when working group participants propose competing solutions, it may be easier for them to agree on a standard that combines all the proposals rather than choosing any single proposal.
 This shifts the responsibility for selecting a solution onto those who implement the standard, which can lead to complex implementations that may not be interoperable.
 On its face this appears to be a failure of the standardization process, but this outcome may benefit certain participants— for example, by allowing an implementer with large market share to establish a de facto standard within the scope of the documented standard.

-# Weakening of encryption standards by governmental actors

 The need for a positioning
 ==========================

-It is indisputable that the Internet plays an increasing and increasingly important role in the lives of individuals.
-Those who produce interoperability standards for the Internet infrastructure are to some extent automatically implicated in that development.
-It cannot ordain what standards are to be used on the networks.
-The RFC producing community should not go outside of its mission to advocate for a specific use of protocols.
-At the same time, it may be useful for those producing Internet standards to take into account the political aspects or implications of that work.
-Some structure for doing so may be helpful both to authors of standards documents and for the IETF.
+It is indisputable that the Internet plays an increasingly important role in the lives of individuals.
+The community that procuces standards for the Internet therefore also has an increasing impact on society.
+The IETF cannot ordain what standards are to be used on the networks, but it does set open standards for interoperarability on the Internet, and has does so since the inception of the Internet.
+Therefore the standardization process of the IETF has influence and power.
+Because of the impact Internet standards have on society, the IETF should take into account the political aspects and implications of its work.

 The risk of not doing this is threefold: (1) the IETF might make decisions which have a political impact that was not intended by the community, (2) other bodies or entities might make the decisions for the IETF because the IETF does not have an explicit stance, (3) other bodies that do take these issues into account might increase in importance on behest of the influence of the IETF.

 This does not mean the IETF does not have a position on particular political issues.
 The policies for open and diverse participation {{RFC7704}}, the anti-harassment policy {{RFC7776}}, as well as the Guidelines for Privacy Considerations {{RFC6973}} are testament of this.
 But these are all examples of positions about the IETF's work processes or product.
-What is absent is a way for IETF participants to evaluate their stance with respect to the wider implications of that IETF work.
+What is absent is a way for IETF participants to evaluate their role with respect to the wider implications of that IETF work.

 The way forward
 ===============

 There are instruments that can help the IETF develop an approach to address the politics of protocols.
 Part of this can be found in draft-irtf-hrpc-research as well as the United National Guiding Principles for Business and Human Rights {{UNGP}}.
 But there is not a one-size-fits-all solution.
 The IETF is a particular organization, with a particular mandate, and even if a policy is in place, its success depends on the implementation of the policy by the community.

+Since 'de facto standardization is reliant on market forces' {{Hanseth}} we need to live with the fact standards bodies have a political nature {{Webster}}.
+This does not need to be problematic as long as there are sufficient accountability and transparency mecahnisms in place.
+The importance of these mechanisms increases with the importance of the standards and their implementations.
+The complexity of the work inscribes a requirement of competence in the work in the IETF, which forms an inherent barrier for end-user involvement.
+Even though this might not be intentional, it is a result of the interplay between the characteristics of the epistemic community in the IETF and the nature of the standard setting process.

+Rather than arguing for the fairly general blanket statement that 'standards are poltiical' {{Winner}} {{Woolgar}} we argue that we need to look at the politics of individual standards and invite document authorts and reviewers to take these dynamics into account.

 Security Considerations
 ========================